projectcalico/calico/docs/getting-started/DigitalOcean.md

 sudo iptables -A PREROUTING -t nat -i eth0 -p tcp --dport 80 -j DNAT  --to 192.168.2.1:80
 ```

-You should now be able to access the containers using the public IP address of your DigitalOcean host on port 80 by
+You should now be able to access the container using the public IP address of your DigitalOcean host on port 80 by
-visiting http://<host public ip>:80 or running:
+visiting `http://<host public ip>:80` or running:

 ```
 curl http://<host public ip>:80